cbreider/tf_unet_tvflow_transfer_brats2015/README.md

   * All Data preprocessing, augmentation and smoothing are done on the fly with TF Datapipeline on the CPU.
 Please see *src/tf_data_pipeline_wrapper.py* and *src/tf_data_generator.py*.
 Currently, it is only possible to load the data from PNG images.
 Therefore the script *convert_brats2015_to_png.py* is provided to convert the BRATS2015 dataset from 3D MHA scans to 2D axial PNG slices.
-Secondly mean, max, and variance of each scan are stored as *values.json* file in the corresponding folder. the
+Secondly mean, max, and variance of each scan are stored as *values.json* file in the corresponding folder.

 The data for the data pipeline has to be provided as PNG images (2D) slices.
 The script *convert_brats2015_to_png.py* will convert the BRATS data set from 3D MHA files to 2D (axial) PNG slices within the shown data structure above.
 It also creates an additional *values.json* file, in which the maximum, mean, and variance of each scan is stored.
 To successfully run the script, please provide the BraTS data set as follows:

-BraTs2015 test set: *./../dataset/BRATS2015_Testing/[Unpacked BraTS test data set starting with "HGG_LGG" folder BraTs2015 training set: *./../dataset/BRATS2015_Training/[Unpacked BraTS training data set starting with "HGG" and "LGG" folder
+* BraTs2015 test set: *./../dataset/BRATS2015_Testing/[Unpacked BraTS test data set starting with "HGG_LGG" folder
+* BraTs2015 training set: *./../dataset/BRATS2015_Training/[Unpacked BraTS training data set starting with "HGG" and "LGG" folder

  ## Options and Configuration